Gamelan: Slendro

 Slendro notation generally produces a light, cheerful atmosphere and feels busier.
 This is evidenced by the scenes in the wayang kulit and wayang wong performances such as scenes of war and marching that accompanied by slendro notation.
 The use of the slendro can also have the opposite impression, such as sad or romantic.
 As in the case of gending that uses a slendro miring.
 Slendro miring is a slendro notation tone that is played out of place on purpose.
-Therefore, there are many scenes of homesickness, love missing, sadness, death, languishing accompanied by slendro tunes.
+Therefore, there are many scenes of homesickness, love missing, sadness, death, and languishing accompanied by slendro tunes.

 Pelog

 Pelog notation produces an atmosphere that gives the impression of being manly, regal, and sacred, especially in the musical play that uses the pelog nem (six) notation.
 Therefore, there are many scenes that are accompanied by pelog tunings, such as scenes where a king enters the pamelegan (place of worship), scenes of heartache, scenes of anger, or scenes that express revenge.
 However, in the play of certain notes, the pelog tunings can also give the impression of being happy, light, and lively, for example in the music played on the pelog tunings of barang.